-The gel is presently available commercially as a veterinary device indicated for use in the management of superficial corneal ulcers.
-Manufactured by SentrX Animal Care and sold in the U.S. by Bayer Animal Health as Remend® Corneal Repair, the product has been used successfully for 5 years in dogs, cats and horses, without adverse effects.
+The same crosslinked HA in EyeGate OBG is presently available commercially as a veterinary device indicated for use in the management of superficial noninfectious corneal ulcers.
+Manufactured by SentrX Animal Care and sold in the U.S. by Bayer Animal Health as Remend® Corneal Repair, the product has been used successfully for five years in dogs, cats and horses, without adverse effects.
 The composition of the veterinary product is identical to that of the EyeGate OBG.
+We have obtained a license from BioTime, Inc. for the exclusive worldwide right to commercialize CMHA-S for ophthalmic treatments in humans.
+We paid BioTime \$50,000, and are required to pay an annual fee of \$30,000 and royalties to BioTime based on revenue relating to any product incorporating the CMHA-S technology.
+Our license agreement expires when patent protection for the CMHA-S technology lapses, which is expected to occur in the U.S. in 2027.
 We do not have the rights to the CMHA-S platform for animal health or veterinary medicine.